-The food chain isn't the first to offer a lab-grown patty option, but Burger King's announcement is a very big deal.
+The food chain isn't the first to offer a lab-grown, plant-based patty option, but Burger King's announcement is a very big deal.
 While the new Whopper's currently in testing, if it becomes available at its 7,200 restaurants, it means millions of consumers will be introduced to an animal cruelty-free meat option that's every bit as satisfying as traditional fare.

 For those concerned about their health, climate change, and animal rights, there might be no turning back.